adamchainz/pelican_novapost/content/git-history-matters.rst

      | * Release 1.0, by Andrew.
      | * Refs #1337, added support for Python3, thanks to Bernard and Daniel,
      |   by Celine.

+  Yeah, using merge commits and ``git log --first-parent master`` option, you automatically get a "clean" output.
+No need to perform tedious manual cleanup.

 * You want to focus on changes related to one feature/bug/ticket: have a look at commits in some feature branch.